matdon90/LpgConsumptionCostCalculator/README.md

 #### Important data, trends and reports generating

 After clicking name of the chosen car and then selecting `Graphs` in `FUEL RECEIPTS` section from navigation bar the graphs and reports section is shown.
-Anonymous user can view the important fuel consumption and fuel price data from selected time range.
+Guest can view the important fuel consumption and fuel price data from selected time range.
 In addition the graphs with fuel consumption and fuel price for 100 km is shown.

 <img src="https://user-images.githubusercontent.com/49766006/87756121-9b5bce00-c808-11ea-8dc3-85bbce2b572c.JPG" title="Graphs" alt="Graphs">